-CLICK HERE FOR THE SPRING 2013 FACULTY SERVICE LEARNING SURVEY!
+CLICK HERE FOR THE FALL 2013 FACULTY SERVICE LEARNING SURVEY

 Service Learning is a method of teaching and learning in which students, faculty, and community partners work together to enhance student learning by applying academic knowledge in a community-based setting.
 Student work addresses the needs of the community as identified through collaboration with community or tribal partners, while meeting instructional objectives through faculty-structured service work and critical reflection meant to prepare students to be civically responsible members of the community.
 At its best, service learning enhances and deepens students' understanding of an academic discipline by facilitating the integration of theory and practice, while providing them with experience that develops life skills and engages them in critical reflection about individual, institutional, and social ethics.

 Courses based upon the service learning instructional method are designated as Service Learning courses in each semester's Schedule of Classes and Course Offering Directory.
 These courses are also designated as Service Learning courses on student transcripts.

 The Office for Civic Engagement works with faculty, students and community partners to incorporate and support service learning endeavors.